 There are over 14 million people diagnosed with cancer who will likely receive chemotherapy and/or radiation as well as the accompanying treatment related gastrointestinal (GI) side effects.
-2 The majority of patients experience these side effects including diarrhea, dehydration, oral mucositis (painful swelling of the tissue in the mouth), and gastritis.3
+2 The majority of patients experience these side effects including diarrhea, dehydration and oral mucositis (painful swelling of the tissue in the mouth).3

 Drinking enterade® Throughout Treatment

 Can Help Reduce and Manage GI-related side effects.

 GI symptoms are the most common of all the acute and chronic physical side effects of the treatment of cancer,have the greatest impact on the patient’s quality of life and may lead to a reduction in treatment dosing or possible discontinuation of therapy.8 A portion of patients have ongoing GI problems.
 Specific drug treatments together with the degree of damage to the mucosa and submucosa may also play a role in the development of chronic GI problems.9